 The OPEB liability is funded on a "pay-as-you-go" basis.
-There are no assets accumulated in a trust that meets the requirements in paragraph 4 of GASB Statement No. 75 to pay related benefits.
+There are no assets accumulated in a trust that meets the requirements in paragraph 4 of GASB

+Statement No. 75 to pay related benefits.
 The fiscal year 2018 beginning fiduciary net position contains \$563,205 in prior period adjustments for the cumulative effect of a change in accounting principle for GASB 75 implementation.
 Changes of assumptions and other inputs used in the valuations are:

-- Changes in the discount rate from 2.71% as of July 1, 2016, to 3.13% as of July 1, 2017, to 2.98% as of July 1, 2018, to 2.79% as of July 1, 2019, to 2.66% as of July 1, 2020. - The July 1, 2020, July 1, 2019, and July 1, 2018 valuations reflect updates in the health care claims costs assumptions.
-Baseline per capita costs were adjusted to reflect 2020, 2019, and 2018 claims and enrollment, respectively, and retiree health plan contributions were updated based on 2021, 2020, and 2019 premiums, respectively.
+- Changes in the discount rate from 2.71% as of July 1, 2016, to 3.13% as of July 1, 2017, to 2.98% as of July 1, 2018, to 2.79% as of July 1, 2019, to 2.66% as of July 1, 2020, to 2.18% as of July 1, 2021. - The July 1, 2021, July 1, 2020, July 1, 2019, and July 1, 2018 valuations reflect updates in the health care claims costs assumptions.
+Baseline per capita costs were adjusted to reflect 2021, 2020, 2019, and 2018 claims and enrollment, respectively, and retiree health plan contributions were updated based on 2022, 2021, 2020, and 2019 premiums, respectively.
 For the July, 1, 2018 valuation, the impact of the High Cost Excise Tax was revisited reflecting updated plan premiums.
-In the July 1, 2019 valuation, the impact of the High Cost Excise Tax was removed because the tax was repealed in December 2019.
+In the July 1, 2019 valuation, the impact of the High Cost Excise Tax was repealed in December 2019.
 The July 1, 2019 valuation was also adjusted to include updates to life insurance contributions based on 2020 premium schedules.
-In the July 1, 2020 valuation, the 2020 medical claims and enrollment experience was not included in the projection of expected 2021 plan costs due to the COVID-19 pandemic which resulted in 2020 medical claims and experience which is not reflective of what is expected in future years. - The July 1, 2020 valuation reflects updates to the Medicare eligibility assumption.
-Based on a review of OPEB experience from July 1, 2017, through June 30, 2020, the percentage of future retirees assumed to be Medicare-eligible upon reaching age 65 was decreased from 100% to 99% and the percentage of current retirees under age 65 at June 30, 2017, assumed to be eligible was changed from 95% to rates ranging from 90% to 99% based on the date the retiree turns 65.
+In the July 1, 2020 and July 1, 2021 valuations, the 2020 medical claims and enrollment experience was not included in the projection of expected 2021 and 2022 plan costs due to the COVID-19 pandemic which resulted in 2020 medical claims and experience that is not reflective of what is expected in future years. - The July 1, 2021, valuation reflects updates in the healthcare cost trend rate assumption based on updated National Health Care Trend Survey information and updates in the medical plan election percentage assumption based on the coverage elections of recent retirees. - The July 1, 2020 valuation reflects updates to the Medicare eligibility assumption.
+Based on a review of OPEB experience from July 1, 2017, through June 30, 2020, the percentage of future retirees assumed to be Medicareeligible upon reaching age 65 was decreased from 100% to 99% and the percentage of current retirees under age 65 at June 30, 2017, assumed to be eligible was changed from 95% to rates ranging from 90% to 99% based on the date the retiree turns 65.
 Other assumptions were also updated based on the experience study, including the medical and life participation rates, the age difference between future retirees and their spouses, and medical plan election percentages. - The July 1, 2019, and July 1, 2018, valuations reflect updates in the mortality assumptions.
 The July 1, 2019 assumptions were updated consistent with the LASERS pension plan and based on a June 30, 2019, LASERS pension valuation experience study.
-The July 1, 2018 assumptions were updated using project scale MP-2018 based on information released by the Society of Actuaries in October 2018. - The July 1, 2018, valuation reflects updates in participation rate assumptions.
+The July 1, 2018 assumptions were updated using project scale MP-2018 based on information released by the Society of Actuaries in October 2018.

+• The July 1, 2018, valuation reflects updates in participation rate assumptions.
 The percentage of future retirees assumed to elect medical coverage was adjusted based on recent plan experience.